Oil & Gas Industry

 Excelyte™ is being adopted by natural gas producers in the western U.S., especially in Utah and New Mexico.

 Excelyte™ is considered an industry leader in being able to provide an environmentally conscious solution for disinfecting and sanitizing.
 It is EPA registered as an antimicrobial.
 For more than 20 years, Excelyte™ has been used for the enhancement of oil and gas production.
 It is frac fluid compatible and pH neutral.
 It is certified by the NSF, USDA, and EPA.
-It is the only EPA registered 100% green disinfectant that has been proven completely effective against all bacteria and virus tested.
+It is the only EPA-registered disinfectant that has been proven completely effective against all bacteria and virus tested.
 We provide customers with chemical-free science-based disinfecting, sanitizing and cleaning solutions produced by ECA technology to promote environmental, worker and consumer health safety wherever pathogens must be controlled.

-The key active ingredient in Excelyte™ is hypochlorous acid, a naturally occurring molecule specifically synthesized from an electrolyzed saline solution.
-It is pH neutral and considerably more effective than bleach.
+The key active ingredient in Excelyte™ is hypochlorous acid, derived from naturally occurring salt minerals and water.

 When it degrades, it turns to salt and water which leaves no ecological footprint.
-It is made from natural elements and is safe to handle and transport.
-It is a cost effective alternative to other chemicals currently used such as glutaraldehyde and bleach.
+It is a cost-effective alternative to other chemicals currently used such as glutaraldehyde and bleach.